Workers' Compensation Glossary of Terms

 North Carolina Industrial Commission — The administrative body charged with administering and enforcing workers’ compensation laws.
 It rules on and administers the North Carolina Workers’ Compensation Act as provided for by the North Carolina General Assembly.

 Occupational Disease — One of the three basic ways a person can become eligible for workers’ compensation.
-Unless specifically listed in the statute, an illness is considered to be an “occupational disease” if the worker’s employment was; (1) a significant factor in the disease’s development and; (2) exposed the worker to a greater risk of contracting the disease than the public generally.
+In addition to what’s specifically listed in the statute, a worker may be able to establish an occupational disease if the worker’s employment was; (1) a significant factor in the disease’s development and; (2) exposed the worker to a greater risk of contracting the disease than the public generally.

 Permanent Partial Disability (PPD) — Benefits which employees may be entitled to if they have sustained a permanent disability to certain body parts.
 Benefits for less than the total loss of a body part are calculated by the treating physician on a percentage basis.
 This calculation is referred to as a “PPD rating.”